spinnaker/dcd-spec/PIPELINE_TEMPLATES.md

 * `schema`: A string value defining the version of the Configuration schema.
   This will likely be in lock-step with the Template schema version.
-* `id`: The unique identifier of the configuration.
-(I'm not sure if we need this yet).
 * `pipeline`: Pipeline configuration, as well as template sourcing information.
   The variables field is a flat key/value map of concrete variable values that parent templates have defined.